196 pages Second Edition - February, 2019

 to hundreds of guests at a large hotel.

-It was a place where kosher food was prepared by Chinese chefs, waiters were not allowed to write orders down, even with tables of eight and ten people, and where management tried to minimize the expense of feeding their army of teenage boys, by giving them stale and sour leftovers.
+It was a place where kosher food was prepared by Chinese chefs who did not speak English, waiters were not allowed to write orders down, even with multiple tables of eight and ten people and where management tried to minimize the expense of feeding their army of teenage boys, by giving them stale and sour leftovers.
 The mistakes, the chaos in the kitchen and dining room and the organized theft of food by hungry teenage boys will make you laugh and shock you.
 Their extra work assignments, including "Gigolo Duty," where they were required to mingle at night with the older female guests, particularly the blue hair and prune juice crowd, will make you shake your head in disbelief.

 Names have been changed to protect the innocent, although no one was really innocent.

-But better yet - An autographed copy is available directly from the author, via secure online Credit Card or PayPal or Check.
+Order the paperback copy via secure online Credit Card or PayPal or Check.